KimDebroye/N3DS-Cheat-Codes/README.md

   - Insert the SD/MicroSD card into your computer/phone.
     - *You can also use FTP if you are familiar with that.*
   - Create a folder named `cheats` on the root of your SD/MicroSD card (if it doesn't already exist).
-  - Place the .txt file(s) containing the cheats for your game region in this folder.
+  - Place/Overwrite the .txt file(s) containing the cheats for your game region in this folder.
     - For **New Super Mario Bros 2 - Special Edition (Europe)**:
       - *SD/MicroSD card root*/`cheats`/**0004000000137F00.txt**
     - For **New Super Mario Bros 2 - Gold Edition (USA)**: